John Waters: Other ventures

 Waters is a bibliophile, with a collection of over 8,000 books.
 In 2011, during a visit to the Waters house in Baltimore, Andrew Edgecliffe-Johnson observed:

 Bookshelves line the walls but they are not enough.
 The coffee table, desk and side tables are heaped with books, as is the replica electric chair in the hall.
 They range from Taschen art tomes such as The Big Butt Book to Jean Genet paperbacks and a Hungarian translation of Tennessee Williams with a pulp fiction cover.
 In one corner sits a doll from the horror spoof Seed of Chucky, in which Waters appeared.
 It feels like an eccentric professor's study, or a carefully curated exhibition based on the life of a fictional character.

 Waters has had his fan mail delivered to Atomic Books, an independent bookstore in Baltimore, for over 20 years.

 Puffing constantly on a cigarette, Waters appeared in a short film, shown in film art houses, announcing that "no smoking is permitted" in the theaters.
 The spot was directed by Douglas Brian Martin and produced by Douglas Brian Martin and Steven M. Martin.
-They also created two other short films, for the Nuart Theatre (a Landmark Theater) in West Los Angeles, California, in appreciation for their showing Pink Flamingos for many years.
-It is shown immediately before any of Waters' films, and before the midnight showing of The Rocky Horror Picture Show.
+They also created two other short films for the Nuart Theatre (a Landmark Theater) in West Los Angeles, California, in appreciation for their showing Pink Flamingos for many years.
+It is shown immediately before any of Waters's films, and before the midnight showing of The Rocky Horror Picture Show.

 Waters played a minister in Blood Feast 2: All U Can Eat, directed by Herschell Gordon Lewis.

 In the 1980s, Waters taught inmates at the Patuxent Institution, a Maryland prison.
 He was hired to teach literature, but his classes also encompassed discussions of film.
 In 1985, he made a film with his students called Reckless Eyeballs, but it was not intended for release and was never publicly screened.

 Waters is a board member of the Maryland Film Festival, and has selected and hosted a favorite film there each year since its launch in 1999.
 He is also on the advisory board of the Provincetown International Film Festival, and has hosted events and presented awards there every year since it was founded in 1999.
 He is a contributor to Artforum magazine and author of its year-end Top Ten Films list.
 Waters hosts an annual performance, "A John Waters Christmas", which was launched in 1996 at the Castro Theatre in San Francisco, and in 2018 toured 17 cities over 23 days.

 In 2017, Waters began hosting an annual "Camp John Waters" event in Kent, Connecticut.
 Adult fans from as far away as Australia and Chile "relive their sleepaway camping days" with an "extra-campy theme weekend".
 Notable guests have included Debbie Harry, Patricia Hearst, Kathleen Turner, Mink Stole and Randy Harrison.
 In 2019, the Film Society of Lincoln Center celebrated its 50th anniversary at a gala where John Waters spoke in tribute to the Center along with Martin Scorsese, Dee Rees, Pedro Almodóvar, Tilda Swinton, Jake Gyllenhaal, Michael Moore, Paul Dano and Zoe Kazan.